FREQUENTLY ASKED QUESTIONS

 - The Veteran or a representative for the Veteran completes an online Inquiry Form that can be found at the following link: https://www.hfotusa.org/inquiry

-- Veterans meeting the criteria outlined in the previous section will be contacted by a member of our Intake Department by telephone for initial screening.
+- Veterans meeting the criteria outlined in Question #8 will be contacted by a member of our Intake Department by telephone for initial screening.
 If the Veteran is not able to participate in this initial screening for medical reasons, a representative for the Veteran may complete the initial intake screening on the Veteran’s behalf.

 - The Veteran submits a copy of his or her VA Specially Adapted Housing (SAH) grant letter of eligibility.
 Upon receipt of this SAH letter, the HFOT Intake Department will provide the HFOT New Home Application to the Veteran.

 - The Veteran submits a complete HFOT New Home Application along with all requested attachments.